Degrees and Certifications:

 Kindergarteners have English Language Arts expectations that are essential to the foundation of their learning.
 For instance, students will recognize and name all upper and lower case letters of the alphabet, as well as know their sounds, Students will also demonstrate the ability to make rhymes and identify all of the sounds in words.

-Kindergarten Essential Standards in Writing
+Essential Standards in Reading

 - I can take apart and put together word parts by their sounds.